 Students may verify their enrollment status in a particular course by viewing their Studylist using MyUCLA.

-A course may NOT be dropped or removed from your record if you make any attempt to take the final examination.
+- A course may NOT be dropped or removed from your record if you may any attempt to take the final examination.

 - College Academic Counseling, A316 Murphy Hall

 - Honors Programs Office, A311 Murphy Hall

 - AAP Counseling Office, 1209 Campbell Hall

 - School of Engineering and Applied Science, 6426 Boelter Hall

 - School of Nursing, 2-137 Factor Building